centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/introduction-map.md

   - [Install MAP](map-web-install.md) describes prerequisites and procedures to install MAP.
   - [Install MAP on a remote server](map-web-install-remote.md) explains how to install MAP on a remote server.
   - [Update MAP](map-web-update.md) describes the update process of MAP.
-  - [Import legacy maps into MAP](import-into-map-web.md) explains how to migrate your legacy maps into the MAP interface.
+  - [Switch from Map (Legacy) to MAP](import-into-map-web.md) explains how to migrate your legacy maps into the MAP interface.
   - [Install on a remote server](remote-server.md) explains how to install MAP on a remote server.
   - [Manage access rights on MAP](map-web-manage.md) describes the different rights and permissions on maps.
   - [MAP known issues](map-web-known-issues.md) is a list of issues you may encounter using MAP.